dzooli/tvtrader/README.md

 ## Description

 This is a full stack Sanic+Vue application for easily collect and process TradingView alerts.
+Includes a modular alert distribution layer in the ```agents``` directory.

 Also a good candidate to learn more about test automation. **Pytest-BDD** is used for test automation, see the `tests` folder for examples.